bvineyar/IBM-Data-Science-Final-Capstone-Project/README.md

 ### Build map of Manhattan neighborhoods from latitude and longitude coordinates ###

-Close to Times Square, there is a TKTS ticket booth that sells ticket to all the Broadway shows.
+Close to Times Square, there is a TKTS ticket booth that sells tickets to all the Broadway shows.

 Let's set our address in Nominatim for the TKTS ticket booth location get the coordinates.